parmejohn/scRNA-pipeline-UofM/README.md

 - Perform integration with desired batch correction tool
 	-  Joint integration of scRNA-seq and scATAC-seq data if present
 - Perform dimensional reduction and clustering
+	- Automatically determines the optimal number of k to use for clustering by NBClust with the euclidean distance option
+- Does not perform SCTransform at the moment
 - Files
 	- Data
 		- se_integrated.rds: Seurat object that has all samples over all conditions integrated in order to be comparable downstream